lexibank/tlopo/out/vol3/chapter4.md

 <a id="p-91"></a>

 Terms with similar meanings to Wayan ŋau 'main or centre section of trunk' and golo 'top section of a tree trunk or of woody stem' are more difficult to reconstruct.
 The POc body part term &ast;qulu- 'head' may also have denoted the top part or crown of a tree including the foliage, as such a meaning is reflected in a few widely scattered modern languages.
-In some Nuclear Polynesian languages the terms for the top of a tree look to be a reduced compound of &ast;kayu 'tree' and &ast;qulu 'head' (e.g. Maori kauru 'the head of a tree' ).
+In some Nuclear Polynesian languages the terms for the top of a tree look to be a reduced compound of &ast;kayu 'tree' and &ast;qulu 'head' (e.g. Maori kauru 'the head of a tree').
 However, it is possible that reflexes of &ast;qulu denoting the crown of a tree represent the independent extension of a body part term, particularly as in Takia (North New Guinea) many of the terms for plant parts appear to primarily denote body parts.
-For example, ai pata-n 'sap (lit. tree its kidney)' , ai lua-n 'tree trunk (lit. tree its stomach)' and ai sukulo-n 'bark (lit. tree its skin)'.
+For example, ai pata-n 'sap (lit. tree its kidney)', ai lua-n 'tree trunk (lit. tree its stomach)' and ai sukulo-n 'bark (lit. tree its skin)'.
 Of note, however, is that in Takia the body part term 'head' is gurma-, and the reflex of POc &ast;qulu is restricted to denoting the top part of a tree.

 <table>
 <tr>